User Guide

 - The

-provided must be an integer within 1 - 7 inclusive, with1
+DAYprovided must be an integer within 1 - 7 inclusive, with1representing Monday and7representing Sunday. - The

 Examples: